Chai Point

 Chai Point is an Indian tea company and a cafe chain which focuses on tea-based beverages.
 As of October, 2017, the company also started selling their teas on Amazon.in, making it their first foray into distribution via the e-commerce platform.
 Chai Point's motto of "India runs on Chai" is apt for Indians' love for tea.

 History

 Chai Point was founded in Bengaluru, Karnataka, India, in 2010 by Amuleek Singh.
 The name Chai Point is derived from the word Chai which is the Hindi word for tea.
-Amuleek Singh, the founder and current CEO of Chai Point is a Harvard Graduate.
-After he obtained his engineering degree from Thapar University, Punjab, India, he worked with Microsoft for some time.
-After this once he completed his MBA from Harvard, he wanted to work on a startup.

 Chai Teas is an integral part of a large majority of Indian home and different varieties of teas are also not alien to most of the Indians.
 Amuleek Singh, however, created an entire ecosystem of making the tea and its packaging more appealing to white collar Indians who were latching on to the high end coffee joints.

 Locations

 Chai Point has presence in eight Indian cities with presence across retail locations, airports, and business parks.
 In addition to physical format stores, the chain has a delivery service and a vending based solution called 'Vending as a Service focused primarily at corporation.